microsoft/vstest-docs/RFCs/0014-Telemetry-Design.md

         /// <summary>
         /// Gets or sets the Metrics
         /// </summary>
-        public IDictionary<string, string> Metrics { get; set; }
+        public IDictionary<string, object> Metrics { get; set; }
     }

-* Similar approach can be used for Data Collector process, where when the session ends then we will append our metrics to last event sent.

 ### Publishing Data

 For Publishing data, there are two scenarios:
 * Design Mode: We will be aggregating all the data in vstest.console and send to various IDE's(VS, VSCode etc) giving the IDE's options to add this telemetry data along with thier own Telemetry.
-This will require a protcol change at translation layer.

 * Non-Design Mode:
 We will be using VSTelemetry for first phase as of now to cover all windows scenarios.
 In phase 2, we will be extending support for crossplat.

-### Posting data back to server.
+### Posting data back to Design Mode Scenarios.
-* We will have IUnitTestTelemetryServiceProvider which be used in vstest.console.exe to aggregate the events and sending back to the server.

-        public interface IUnitTestTelemetryServiceProvider
-        {
-        /// <summary>
-        /// Log Event
-        /// This Method will Aggregate all the properties with values in the eventName
-        /// </summary>
-        /// <param name="eventName">Name of the event</param>
-        /// <param name="property">Name of the property in that event</param>
-        /// <param name="value">Value of Property</param>
-        public void LogEvent(string eventName, string property, string value);

-        /// <summary>
-        /// Post Event
-        /// This method will Post the event back to the server
-        /// </summary>
-        /// <param name="eventName">Name of the event</param>
-        pubic void PostEvent(string eventName);

-        /// <summary>
-        /// Dispose the Telemetry Service Provider
-        /// </summary>
-        public void Dispose();
-        }

-* Since, we want a minimal change if in future if API(like VSTelemetry, Application Insights) is changed, we will be creating TelemetryServiceProviderFactory to return the API to be used.

-        /// <summary>
-        /// The telemetry service provider factory.
-        /// </summary>
-        public static class TelemetryServiceProviderFactory
-        {
-        /// <summary>
-        /// The Default telemetry service provider.
-        /// Returns the default Telemetry Service Provider.
-        /// </summary>
-        /// <returns>
-        /// The <see cref="IUnitTestTelemetryServiceProvider"/>.
-        /// </returns>
-        public static IUnitTestTelemetryServiceProvider GetDefaultTelemetryServiceProvider()
-        {
-            return new UnitTestTelemetryServiceProvider();
-        }
-        }